Don't have an account? Register Now

-Nobody wants to max out on their dental benefits.
-But in reality, most people never reach their dental insurance annual maximum.
+Annual maximums typically range between $1,000 and $2,000 – and most people never reach this amount in their benefit period.
 According to the National Association of Dental Plans, only 2.8% of people on a PPO plan reach their dental annual maximum each year.

 To make the most out of your dental coverage, it’s important to understand what goes into your annual maximum as well as what your dental benefits do and how they work.

 At the start of each benefit period — usually at the beginning of the year — the maximum is set to pay for your dental care.
 Every time a dental claim is submitted, the cost that your insurance carrier paid on your behalf is subtracted from your maximum.
 Once you reach the maximum, your dental benefits stop, and your plan won’t pay for additional care.
 At this point, you’re 100% responsible for any additional dental services until the next dental benefit period begins.

 Some key things to remember when considering your dental annual maximum:

 In the end, if you are concerned about your dental annual maximum, it’s always a good idea to talk to your dentist about costs when scheduling dental treatments.
 Be upfront about wanting to stay within your dental annual maximum.